paradedb/paradedb/CONTRIBUTING.md

 others to make suggestions and leave comments.
 3. Fork the Retake repo and branch out from the `dev` branch.
 4. Make your changes.
 If you've added new functionality, add tests.
 5. Open a pull request towards the `dev` branch.
 Ensure that all tests and checks pass.
+Note that the Retake repository has pull request title linting in place and follows the [Conventional Commits spec](https://github.com/amannn/action-semantic-pull-request).
 6. Congratulations!
 Our team will review your pull request.

 ### **Documentation**